Mi bo kho is beef stew with a delicious Vietnamese twist. Wonderful, rich beef stew with the haunting flavours of lemongrass and star anise.

 It’s not hard to make.
 It’s braised beef.
 There’s nothing intimidating about it.
 If you can make stew you can make bo kho.

 But it’s not just any beef stew.
 This is huge flavour beef stew.
 Big.
 Different.
 Unbelievable really.
 So much complexity.
 But still familiar.
 Still beef stew with carrots.

-OK – it’s not exactly the same.
-It’s a variation on a theme.
+Think of it as a variation on a theme.
 Classic beef stew with a few extra ingredients.
-And those ingredients move this into new territory.
+And those ingredients move this into completely new territory.

 This is why cooking is so much fun.
 Take something you know and love – mix it up a bit – and get something new but still familiar.
 And incredibly delicious.

 Mi bo kho.
 Bo kho translates literally to beef stew.
 Mi just means serve it with egg noodles.
 Mi bo kho – beef stew with egg noodles.
 How can you go wrong?

 Don’t like egg noodles?
 Use rice noodles.
 Then it’s hu tieu bo kho.

 That is the question I face every time I go for Vietnamese noodle soup.
 And it’s a tough one.
 I love pho broth.
 Addicted to it really.

 But the depth of flavour in bo kho is pretty incredible.
 And it is so satisfying.
 The braised beef is pure comfort.
 And I get my noodle fix either way.
 Really hard to choose.
 So I just go more often.

 Try it next time you are out for Vietnamese.
 You will thank me.
 Or maybe you won’t because you will have the same dilemma I do.
 But it’s a nice problem to have.